discordjs/guide/guide/additional-info/rest-api.md

 ::: tip
 The `cjs` tag of `node-fetch` is used here as versions 3+ do not support the [CommonJS](https://nodejs.org/api/modules.html#modules_modules_commonjs_modules) `require()` syntax.

+You could also remove the `cjs` tag to go through a different way of importing the library, however this is not recommended.
 :::

 ## Skeleton code